-Now you’ll discover “OneNote” icons all throughout Outlook, but the one we’re most interested in is the one that now appears at the top of your Outlook Tasks page.
+Now you’ll discover “OneNote” icons all throughout Microsoft Outlook, but the one we’re most interested in is the one that now appears at the top of your Outlook Tasks page.

-Now that you’ve integrated OneNote with Outlook, it’s time to put it to work to get more productive.
-In the following section, I’ll show you how you can create notebooks for individual projects that you’ve got going on, and then how you can create new pages for managing tasks just by clicking the OneNote button in Outlook Tasks.
+Now that you’ve integrated Microsoft OneNote with Outlook, it’s time to put it to work to get more productive.
+In the following section, I’ll show you how you can create notebooks for individual projects that you’ve got going on, and then how you can create new pages for managing tasks just by clicking the Microsoft OneNote button in Outlook Tasks.

 Effective Task Management With OneNote and Outlook Tasks